 Your choice of pieces matter

 This point applies more to the higher grade students than the lower grade students.
 For lower grades, it is also true that there are some pieces that can allow you to score better than others, but if you are not able to learn most of the pieces in the ABRSM selected pieces book and are only able to learn the 4 easiest pieces, then you should forget about progressing to the next grade.
 For higher grade students, it is important to choose pieces that are suitable for your ability, strengths, interests and character.
 For example, I had a student who had a nice light, non legato touch and Scarlatti is wonderful for her.
 Another student who is very sensitive does really well on romantic pieces by Brahms and Chopin.
 And another student who had a heavy touch, strong temperament and good technique that is perfect for Beethoven.
 For students who are technically weak, I would usually recommend the easier or slower pieces, and for students who do not have a good memory and/or have a lack of stamina, I would recommend the shortest pieces.
+Of course, it is good to practice pieces that you are not good in to improve your technique and musicality, but to do well in exams you should choose pieces that can highlight your strengths and allow you to deliver with ease (after much practice).

 The problem is, the piece that is suitable for the student may not be inside the ABRSM selected pieces book, and I’ve come across transfer students who would only choose pieces in that book.
 Many students (and even teachers) don’t know that for grade 8, you can purchase the Peter’s edition grade 8 piano anthology (shown below) that is approved by ABRSM and have much more choice of pieces for you to choose from.
 Otherwise, you could just get another book (with your teacher’s help) that would cost less than half a lesson, but will enable you to do much better for the exam because it is more suitable for you.
 I always tell my grade 8 students not to worry about choosing the pieces not inside the ABRSM book, but to choose freely from all the pieces listed in the syllabus, or choose from the ones that I recommend.
 I usually would only get the relevant book(s) after they have made their choice.